tobiloba7/StudyMate/README.md

 These are the routes that app.py serves:

-- '/' is the index route, and it shows a the created study items
+- '/' is the index route, and it shows the study items
-- '/login' is the route to login to the app
+- '/login' is the route to login to the app.
+When a user logins they are directed to the add item page
-- '/register' is the registration route for new users
+- '/register' is the registration route for new users.
+Users are redirected to the login page after registering.
 - '/logout' is the route to log out

 **Task routes:**